gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ✅ Check if SonarLint can be run from the command line
 - ❌ Integrate container structure tests into the pipeline
 - 🚧 Setup the local environment for inspec tests

+## Pomodoro 29

+- ✅ Setup the local environment for inspec tests
+- ✅ Write the tests for the Dockerfile